Onsite Sanitation Guide 101: Ultimate Wastewater Solutions

 What is onsite sanitation?

-Onsite sanitation refers to a range of wastewater treatment systems that collect, treat, and dispose of wastewater on the same property where it is generated.
+On-site sanitation refers to a range of wastewater treatment systems that collect, treat, and dispose of wastewater on the same property where it is generated.
 Unlike centralized sewer systems that transport wastewater to a treatment plant, onsite systems provide a localized solution for wastewater management.

 Why is onsite sanitation important?

-Onsite sanitation plays a critical role in providing safe and sustainable wastewater management, particularly in areas where centralized sewer systems are not feasible.
+It plays a critical role in providing safe and sustainable wastewater management, particularly in areas where centralized sewer systems are not feasible.
 It helps prevent the spread of diseases, protects water resources, and promotes public health.

 What are the different types of onsite sanitation systems?